minos-org/minos-desktop-tools/README.md

 2. Install:

    ```
-   $ sudo apt-get update && sudo apt-get install minos-tools
+   $ sudo apt-get update && sudo apt-get install minos-desktop-tools
    ```

 3. Enjoy ☺!

 ## Feedback

-Please drop me an [email](mailto:j@minos.io) with your suggestions or open [an issue](https://github.com/minos-org/minos-tools/issues) with your comments.
+Please drop me an [email](mailto:j@minos.io) with your suggestions or open [an issue](https://github.com/minos-org/minos-desktop-tools/issues) with your comments.